Impact on Business (GRI3-3, 304-2)

 Year 2024

-• Conducted a Critical Habitat Assessment (CHA) and developed the Biodiversity Action Plan (BAP) framework for CKPower’s critical operating sites.
+• Conducted a critical habitat assessment (CHA) and develop the Biodiversity Action Plan (BAP) framework for CKPower’s critical operating sites.
 (Xayaburi Hydroelectric Power Plant)

 • Prepared a Taskforce on Nature-related Financial Disclosures (TNFD) report for transparent nature-related disclosure.

-• Developed the Biodiversity Action Plan (BAP) for Xayaburi Hydroelectric Power Plant
+• Developed the BAP Framework for Xayaburi Hydroelectric Power Plant.

 Year 2025

-• Complete the Biodiversity Action Plan (BAP) for Xayaburi Hydroelectric Power Plant.
+• Completed the Biodiversity Action Plan Framework (BAP) for Xayaburi Hydroelectric Power Plant.

 Year 2026

-• Implement the Biodiversity Action Plan (BAP) at all of CKPower’s critical operating sites
+• Expand Biodiversity Action Plan (BAP) across CKPower’s priority operating sites based on risk assessment.

 Monitoring

-• CKPower monitors and inspects terrestrial and aquatic biodiversity as per the Environmental and Social Management and Monitoring Plan during the Operation Phase (ESMMP-OP) in accordance with environmental impact prevention and mitigation measures as well as biodiversity risk assessment.
+• CKPower monitors and inspects terrestrial and aquatic biodiversity in accordance with the Environmental and Social Management and Monitoring Plan during the Operation Phase (ESMMP-OP), under established environmental impact prevention and mitigation measures.
+Monitoring results are continuously incorporated into biodiversity risk assessments to ensure adaptive and effective management.

 • Deforestation